CiaranFlanagan/ThreeTrios/docs/README.md

   single avenue, except that which preservers the integrity of a ThreeTrios model.

 ___
-# Changes for Part 2
+Changes for Part 2
+=
 ***TO DO!!!!***

 ### Assignment 2 Extra Credit

-Changes for part two